 To see how your keywords are performing, download your search results report.
 To find new keywords, sort the report’s click-through rate (CTR) from low to high.
 This will show you unexpected keywords that you rank for but don’t actively target.

-Keyword Sheeter is another free keyword tool that takes a different approach: In this case, the data is taken from thousands of Google autocomplete suggestions.
+Keyword Sheeter is another free keyword tool that takes a different approach.
+In this case, the data is taken from thousands of Google autocomplete suggestions.

 To use this tool, enter the keywords you’re interested in (one per line) and click “Sheet keywords.”
 Here’s an example: